SpeakEasy-2/python-speakeasy2/README.md

 ## Building from source

-Compilation depends on a C compiler, CMake, and (optionally) ninja.
+Compilation depends on a C compiler, CMake, libxml2, zlib, and (optionally) ninja.
+On Windows, using `MSVC`, the `pthreads4W` library will also be needed for multithreading support.
+See the [build.yaml](file://.github/workflows/build.yaml) GitHub action workflow for how to install dependencies on different environments.

 Since the `igraph` package is supplied by the vendored SE2 C library, after cloning the source directory, submodules most be recursively initialized.